neuts-jl/neuts-jl/README.md

 I am still interested in electronics but using ready-made modules: esp32, arduino, raspberry....

-Here are the projects I have made available on github {project list](https://github.com/neuts-jl?tab=repositories)
+Here are the projects I have made available on github [project list](https://github.com/neuts-jl?tab=repositories)

 Welcome to my GitHub profile!